User-Specific Knowledge Graphs to Support Queries and Predictions

-A recently granted patent from Google is about supporting querying and predictions, and it does this by focusing on user-specific knowledge graphs.
+A recently granted patent from Google covers supporting querying and predictions.
+It does this by focusing on user-specific knowledge graphs.

 Those User Specific Knowledge Graphs can be specific to particular users.

-This means Google can use those graphs to provide results in response to one or more queries submitted by the user, and/or to surface data that might be relevant to the user.
+Google can use those graphs to provide results in response to one or more queries submitted by the user, and/or to show data that is relevant to the user.

-I was reminded of another patent that I recently wrote about when I saw this patent, in the post Answering Questions Using Knowledge Graphs, where Google may perform a search on a question someone asks, and build a knowledge graph from the search results returned, to use to find the answer to their question.
+I thought of another patent I wrote about when I saw this patent, in the post Answering Questions Using Knowledge Graphs.
+In that one, Google may search on a question someone asks by building a knowledge graph from search results, to use to find the answer to their question.

 So Google doesn’t just have one knowledge graph but may use many knowledge graphs.